skienzmatishun/rippreport/content/p/fairhope-sold-to-the-highest-bidder/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Carrying forward our Quid Quo Pro investigation, Fairhope councilmen emptied five municipal accounts to complete a shady real estate purchase.
+Bank statements and audit papers show how council members ignored budget warnings to deliver a lucrative favor to their inner circle.
+We reveal who profited when our town got sold to the highest bidder.
 ---
 The citizens of Fairhope must know that they are being sold out by developers, the city council and those with appointed positions, such as municipal judge.
 In the mist of the Fairhope budget process the CATALYST Council, Boone Burrell and Brown are proposing a 2.65 million dollar purchase, supported by a questionable appraisal, for recreation land that will not be used for years.